ankitadhar/AIPS-coding-challenge/README.md

 if --inputfile is provided then the file will processed in the program, else the default file at `data/data.txt` will be processed to generate output.

+### Other solutions
+The python notebook `automated_traffic_counter_basic.py` was a quick way to put my thoughts to check output.
+Feel free to take look.

+The `basic/automated_traffic_counter_basic.py` is a basic python code a conversion of python notebook, which was not very readable and hence moved to basic folder.
+Feel free to ignore it.

 ## The Task
 An automated traffic counter sits by a road and counts the number of cars that go